firebase/friendlyeats-web/steps/index.lab.md

 ### Data Model

 Firestore data is split into collections, documents, fields, and subcollections.
-We will store each restaurants as a document in a top-level collection called `restaurants`.
+We will store each restaurant as a document in a top-level collection called `restaurants`.

 <img src="img/img3.png" alt="img3.png"  width="333.60" />

-Later, we'll store each reviews in a subcollection called `ratings` in each restaurants.
+Later, we'll store each review in a subcollection called `ratings` under each restaurant.

 <img src="img/img4.png" alt="img4.png"  width="295.53" />